 Appendix B – Pilot Migrations in Mobilize phase

 The Application Migrations work stream defines an agile approach to migrate applications to AWS during the Mobilize Phase.
-This work stream helps customers get hands-on experience in migrating different types of applications to AWS using standard migration tools and process, working together with AWS and/or Partner migration experts.
+This work stream helps CUSTOMER s get hands-on experience in migrating different types of applications to AWS using standard migration tools and process, working together with AWS and/or Partner migration experts.
 It also helps bring some of the outputs from other work streams, such as Security, Risk & Compliance, Operational Integration, and Landing Zone together through live-migrations.
 Although the number of applications migrated in this work stream is normally no more than 10, it is largely indicative of how the majority of applications can be migrated as detailed discovery and analysis is completed for the rest of the portfolio.

 General Guidelines for selecting applications for Pilot

-Applications that are web-based (accessed via web browsers), 2 or 3 tiered (web-app-database); running a supported operating system on virtual or physical hardware; have no dependency (or are loosely coupled) on other applications in data center/on-prem; have little (less than 1 Mbps) connectivity needs back to data center or customer has Direct Connect; no shared data storage (SAN/NAS) with other applications; runs on AWS RDS supported databases ; Database size less than 20GB; not to exceed 20 server instances; preferably, stateless-architecture (can be deployed in a clustered mode using load balancer); preferably, at least 50% test automation for expedited testing/certification; preferably, well understood and documented architecture; acceptable (less than 2 hours) downtime.
+Applications that are web-based (accessed via web browsers), 2 or 3 tiered (web-app-database); running a supported operating system on virtual or physical hardware; have no dependency (or are loosely coupled) on other applications in data center/on-prem; have little (less than 1 Mbps) connectivity needs back to data center or CUSTOMER has Direct Connect; no shared data storage (SAN/NAS) with other applications; runs on AWS RDS supported databases ; Database size less than 20GB; not to exceed 20 server instances; preferably, stateless-architecture (can be deployed in a clustered mode using load balancer); preferably, at least 50% test automation for expedited testing/certification; preferably, well understood and documented architecture; acceptable (less than 2 hours) downtime.

-In addition to above guidelines, there are other factors to be considered based on customer’s process, application criticality, commitment, SME availability.
+In addition to above guidelines, there are other factors to be considered based on CUSTOMER ’s process, application criticality, commitment, SME availability.

 General Examples of applications preferred for Pilot Migrations: